facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

     create a [Sandbox Worker account](http://workersandbox.mturk.com/).
     You can then view tasks that you publish from ParlAI and complete them yourself.
--   ParlAI's MTurk default functionality requires a free heroku account which can be obtained [here](https://signup.heroku.com/).
-Running any ParlAI MTurk operation will walk you through linking the two.
+-   Mephisto's default MTurk functionality requires a free heroku account which can be obtained [here](https://signup.heroku.com/).
+Running any Mephisto MTurk operation will walk you through linking the two.

 To run a crowdsourcing task, launch its run file (typically `run.py`) with the proper flags, using a command like the following: